Aiskew: Religion

-The Catholic church in the village is dedicated to St Mary & St Joseph and was built in 1878, designed by Mr George Goldie of London, after the original Chapel became too small for the congregation.
+St Mary and St Joseph's Church, Bedale lies in the village.
+It was built in 1878, designed by Mr George Goldie of London, after the original chapel became too small for the congregation.

 There had been both a Baptist church and Primitive Methodist Chapel in the village.

 The Methodist Church in Aiskew, which was part of the Ripon & Lower Dales Methodist Circuit, has closed and the congregation merged with the Bedale & District Methodist Church.